Fathi123-max/baynat_z/README.md

 3. Run `flutter pub get` to install the dependencies.
 4. Create a Firebase project and configure it for FCM.
 Make sure to add the necessary configuration files to the project (e.g. `google-services.json` for Android and `GoogleService-Info.plist` for iOS).
 5. Build and run the app on your target device or emulator.
+6. Important Note You Should Use Your Service Key From Your Firebase project

 ## Usage